antemons/smart-manuscript/README.md

 ### Setup

- 0. (Create Virtual Environment)
+ 1. (Create Virtual Environment)

         virtualenv env -p /usr/bin/python3
         source env/bin/activate

- 1. Install requirements:
+ 2. Install requirements:

         pip install -r requirements.txt

- 2. Install this software
+ 3. Install this software

         python setup.py install

- 3. Optional: train a new model (or use the default one)
+ 4. Optional: train a new model (or use the default one)

 ### Usage

-#### Transcribe handwritten notes
+#### Recognize handwritten notes

-Transcribe the handwritten file (PDF or a SVG, generated e.g. by smart pens) and generate a PDF which is searchable and where text can be copied from.
+Recognize a handwritten file (of type either PDF or SVG, generated e.g. by a smart pen) and generate a PDF which is searchable and where text can be copied from.

     transcribe data/sample_text/The_Zen_of_Python.pdf output.pdf